AyanPerez/CESAR-Coding-Challenge/Solution 3/README.md

 ```

-## Explain
+## Explanation
 ```
-As the algorithm checks all N items of array, where N is the length of array given, the complexity is O (n).
+The proposed algorithm verifies all N items of array to compare them, as the worse case is checked all items, the complexity is also O(n).
 ```